 - Keep the vegetable garden watered with about 1-inch of water a week in rainfall or from a hose.
 You will be rewarded with a good harvest of fresh vegetables.

 - The last thing you want to do is break a sweat in the garden picking vegetable garden weeds.
-Keep weed seeds from sprouting in the vegetable garden with Preen Vegetable Garden Weed Preventer.
-It is 100 percent corn gluten, a natural herbicide, which is safe to use around children and pets.
+Keep weed seeds from sprouting in the vegetable garden with Preen Vegetable Garden Organic Weed Preventer or Preen Natural Vegetable Garden Weed Preventer.
+Both are 100 percent corn gluten, a natural herbicide, which is safe to use around children and pets.

 Harvest peas, green beans, and other vegetables routinely to encourage plants to keep producing.